-Some foil brands, offer several front wings in their package: Large wings for light wind conditions, and small front wings for stronger wind conditions, easily interchangeable when wind conditions shift.
+Most foil brands offer several front wings in their package: Large wings for light wind conditions, and small front wings for stronger wind conditions, easily interchangeable when wind conditions shift.

 The “stab” works like the back wing of a plane: the angle of the stabilizator will give you the lift on the foil, and the ability to fly.

-The most advanced foils offer the possibility to adjust the angle of the stabilizator:
+The most advanced foils offer also the possibility to adjust the angle of the stabilizator:

 You would increase the angle of the back wing when it is light wind, to help you fly earlier.

 If the wind is strong, you will need to adjust the stabilizator with less angle, as the increase in speed will lift the foil naturally and the back wing’s role will only be to “stabilize” the board, which is how it got its name.

 The fuselage is a long piece between the front wing and the back wing.

 The longer the fuselage, the more you will get lift power.
 Preferably choose a normal fuselage and leave long fuselage for the experts, as it’s a bit trickier to control.
 A long fuselage also increases the risk of injury, as you may kick the stab with your feet due to position of the foil, being far out behind your board.

 Exocet's fuselage and wings